Autonomous Robot

 • Team Captain:

-• Coordinated schedules and meet-ups
+• Coordinated schedules and team meetings

-• Tracked budget
+• Tracked project budget

-• Verified robot was within regulations
+• Verified robot compliance with competition regulations

 Mechanical:

-• Sensor placement and functionality
+• Defined sensor placement and mounting strategy

-• Motor and servo placements
+• Determined motor and servo placement

 Electrical: